Learning-Based Downlink Power Allocation in Cell-Free Massive MIMO Systems: Performance Evaluation

 \subsection{Simulation Setup}

 We consider a cell-free network comprised of $L = 16$ APs deployed in an area of $1000$\,m $\times$ $1000$\,m.
 The number of antennas per AP is $N = 4$.
 A wrap around topology is assumed in order to simulate a large area without unnatural boundaries.
-Further, we assume that $K = 20$ UEs are randomly and uniformly dropped within the area of interest.
-The results are averaged over a test dataset composed of $2000$ UE distributions, independent of the training dataset.
+Further, we assume that $K = 20$ UEs are randomly and uniformly dropped within the area of interest.\footnote{The uniform distribution does not impose a specific structure on the simulation scenario.
+It provides the least amount of information (most ambiguity) on the UE locations, since each location on the map has an equal probability of having a UE.} The results are averaged over a test dataset composed of $2000$ UE distributions, independent of the training dataset.
 We consider communication over a $20$\,MHz channel with a total receiver noise power of $-94$\,dBm.
 The per-AP maximum DL transmit power is $P_{\textrm{max}}^{\textrm{dl}} = 1$\,W, whereas each UE has an UL power, in the pilot transmission phase, of $p_i = 100$\,mW.
 The coherence block length is chosen to be $\tau_c = 200$.
 Hereafter, the term ``orthogonal pilots" refers to the case where unique orthogonal pilots are assigned to all users, i.e., $\tau_p = K$, while ``non-orthogonal pilots" refers to the case $\tau_p = 10$, where the pilot assignment algorithm described in Section \ref{pAssign} is utilized.
 The pathloss model for generating the LSF coefficients is given by \cite{bjornson2019making,chakraborty2020efficient}\footnote{Note that shadow fading is not included in \eqref{pathloss} since the usual log-normal distribution would result in a channel model that is not spatially consistent \cite{sanguinetti2018deep}; that is, two UEs at almost the same location would experience completely different pathlosses.
 A possible solution is to resort to channel models based on ray tracing or recorded measurements, but that is outside the scope of the considered distributed power allocation problem and left for future research.}

-where $d_{kl}$ is the distance between UE $K$ and AP $L$.
+where $d_{kl}$ is the distance between UE $k$ and AP $l$.
 The simulation parameters are summarized in Table \ref{params} and represent an urban microcell environment.

-Training of the DNN models is performed on two datasets, for the orthogonal and non-orthogonal pilots cases, each having $350,000$ samples.
-The scaling parameter $v$ in \eqref{input} and \eqref{si} is chosen to be $0.6$ by a trial-and-error method.